Security-Onion-Solutions/securityonion-docs/detections.rst

 .. note::

-    Check out our Detections sneak peek video at https://youtu.be/oxR4q53N6OI!
+    Check out our Detections video at https://youtu.be/DelAmqtU2hg!

 Rule Engine Status
 ------------------